 We have different needs for purchasing products.
 While some of us go by the looks and the luxury factor, many others prefer functional products that give greater returns.
 Some instead go for products that are budget-friendly.
 Functionality and elegance are secondary concerns to them.
 In the world of window treatments, we face a similar kind of dilemma.
 A product that has all three factors going in its favor (good looks, functionality and cost-effectiveness) is hard to find.
 However, when it comes to solar shades, you may put all such dilemmas to rest.
 They are some of the most value-for-money propositions that you can find for your windows.
 Be it their ability to withstand heat, their dirt-resistant fabric or their minimal look that speaks volumes about their elegance, they are an ideal solution to your window treatment woes.

 However, solar shades come with a variety of types too.
 There may be differences in their design, colors and dimensions.
+Some are even designed as outdoor blinds for exterior use.
 One major factor that differentiates them is their openness percentage.
 In this section, we will identify the different openness percentages and identify why a higher openness percentage might just be your go-to option, especially during the peak of the summer season.

 Understanding The Different Openness Percentages